What is a sabbatical?

 4. Realignment and/or Reassignment: Asking God: “Father, what changes in my life and ministry would You like me to make as a result of hearing from You?”

-To be sure, this is something Michelle has looked forward to and dreaded at the same time.
-Certainly, she has had days off and even vacation time which have been great opportunities to rest and be with family and friends.
-But truthfully, MCC is never far from our staff’s mind even on those days.
-To be 100% off the grid from MCC will be challenging but he understands the benefits enough to work hard to make that a reality.
+To be sure, this is something Mike has looked forward to and dreaded at the same time.
+Certainly, he has had days off and even vacation time which have been great opportunities to rest and be with family and friends, but truthfully, MCC is never far from Mike’s mind even

 To be sure, a Sabbatical leave is a time designed for pastors to shift gears in order to rest, disengage, study, reflect, and spend time with family in order to return to minister refreshed and renewed in body, mind, and spirit.
 In addition, it is a time for MCC to examine our own lives as members of the body of Christ, and to explore new ways to serve, grow, contribute and possibly to lead.

-Here are 2 more Frequently Asked Questions:
+Here are more Frequently Asked Questions:

-How will Rich’s responsibilities be reallocated?
+How will Mike’s responsibilities be reallocated?

 Is there anything I can do to help?